device-automation-bus/dab-adapter-cpp/readme.md

 ## Bridge vs Hosted

 The library can be used in both bridge, where it executes on a test platform, and communicates with the device under test via a manufacturers proprietary testing protocol, or alternatively, it can execute on the device itself.
 The library is entirely agnostic with regard to the communication path to the device.
-By default an IP address is passed in, however this is simply a string.
+By default, an IP address is passed in, however this is simply a string.
 It can be null, or any other identifier the developer wishes to use.
 If a manufacturer wishes to hose the executable on the device itself, all that is required is for the isCompatible() method to return true if the executable is capable of communicating with the hardware, and for the methods to implement the necessary communication path.

 ## Building the test code

 The library is distributed as a header-only library.
-However it does have a dependency on the paho-mqtt library.
+However, it does have a dependency on the paho-mqtt library.
 The library comes with a vcpkg.json file and as such you can utilize vcpkg to fetch the library.

 You can use: